CrossingsCommunityChurch/Apollos_apps/apolloschurchapp/fastlane/README.md

 ```
 fastlane ios deploy
 ```
-Push a new beta build to TestFlight
+Push a new internal build to TestFlight

 ----